arwa-techpk/addin-upload/README.md

-# Media Files Add-in Example
+# Media Files Add-in Demo by Azhar for GeoTab

 This add-in illustrates Adding, Uploading, Getting, Downloading and Removing Media Files using the API.